philipturner/swift-xtb/README.md

   - Large-core pseudopotentials interact with the XC functional, polluting simulation results.
   - Similar to the issue with the AO basis: BSSE pollutes simulation results.

-TODO: Remove the dependency on the new Accelerate.
+TODO: Keep the ansatz tests!
+They are a rigorous check for correctness and performance.
+TODO: Change the workspace to a Swift executable module.